teamup-org/cleo-asp-501/README.md

 ### Creating a new account
 To create an account click on the `Login with Google` button on the landing page, then click an account, if it has never been used before a new account will be created with that email.
 PLEASE MAKE SURE YOU CLICK COMPUTER SCIENCE FOR YOUR MAJOR -- As of right now we were only given the .csv files for computer science and if you try another major, clicking generate plan / generate reccomended semester may not do anything because their is no information for other majors!

+## How to check for a missing prereq
+After login, click `Build Your Degree Planner` and then remove MATH 151 from Spring 2025, you should see a red banner at the top of the screen.
+Note: If you are doing this after you have uploaded the file.pdf transcript, In my tests Computer Organization is a class that you should be able to remove to check for any prereq issues with Programming Studio but it may be a bit difficult to find a prereq that I have not already completed so I recommend doing this step first before uploading file.pdf.

 ### How to upload your unofficial transcript
 After login, click `Profile` -> `Choose File` (choose a your saved transcript.pdf) -> click `Upload New Transcript`.
 You should then be able to change class names and unselect classes to fix any errors with the gathered classes.

 ### How to test recommended semester
-After Uploading your transcript, navigate back to `Home` -> `Build You Degree Planner`, I recommend to better see the "recommended semester" you clear the degree planner that way their is not still a bunch of random classes on your degree planner that you may/may not need.
+After Uploading your transcript, navigate back to `Home` -> `Build Your Degree Planner`, I recommend to better see the "recommended semester" you clear the degree planner that way their is not still a bunch of random classes on your degree planner that you may/may not need.
 Once you clear, go to the Spring 2025 and click the  `Generate Recommended Semester` next to "Sprint 2025", after that (assuming you are using the provided file.pdf example), you should see something similiar to the following:

 <img width="637" alt="ExampleRecImage" src="https://github.com/user-attachments/assets/ed94c155-b209-4565-948b-83d20bcff3af" />